 The CUEF accounts for the total return from its investments, in accordance with its investment objective as set out in the Governance Report, and its distributions are not calculated based on net income and gains.
 For this reason no distinction is made between realised and unrealised gains/losses.
-Management however, estimate the net realised gain during the period to be approximately £43.1m (2018: 46.2m) out of a reported total net gain of £142.9m (2018: £245.2m).
+Management however estimate the net realised loss during the period to be approximately £39.1m (2019: realised gain of £43.1m) out of a reported total net gain of £113.3m (2019: £142.9m).